GaiaGit/NDReact-Project02/README.md

 # Whould you rather?
-My project complete the module React&Redux.
+My project to complete the module React&Redux.

 The App lets a user play the “Would You Rather?” game.
 The game goes like this: A user is asked a question in the form: “Would you rather [option A] or [option B] ?”.
 Answering "neither" or "both" is against the rules.